SU-NCS/Intro_to_programming/week-2-session-1.md

 We'll use Comparison and Logical operators with the "for" loop and the "while" loop to run instructions multiple times.
 The operators will help the code decide when to start and stop a loop.

 We'll do exercises in which we write code that uses the comparison and logical operators as well as the loops.
 We'll also see how the game framework uses the loops to control the flow of the game.
 We'll also learn to write Challenges that can be associated with an Episode in the game.

+#### Activity 7: Write a Challenge for the game

+Write a challenge that asks a question and tests the value of the answer